udellgroup/rlaopt/docs/key_concepts/solvers.rst

 Proximal Gradient (ProxGrad)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :class:`~rlaopt.solvers.prox_grad.ProxGrad` solver is designed for problems of the form:
+The :class:`~rlaopt.solvers.ProxGrad` solver is designed for problems of the form:

 .. math::